 - Designing work with the user at the forefront.
 This means taking unnecessary steps out of the process that do no add value.

-- We achieved this by following the process as from the patient’s perspective, developing a curious mindset and asking lots of questions to gain an understanding of why things happen the way they do.
+- This is achieved by following the process from the patient’s perspective, developing a curious mindset and asking lots of questions to gain an understanding of why things happen the way they do.

 Building a culture of continuous improvement

 - Lean is the relentless pursuit of perfection.